analogdevicesinc/ai8x-synthesis/assets/vscode/template/.vscode/README.md

   * This task cleans the build output, removing the `./build` directory and all of its contents.

 * Clean-Periph
-  * This task is the same as 'clean', but it also removes the build output for Microcontroller SDK peripheral drivers.
+  * This task is the same as 'clean', but it also removes the build output for Analog Devices MSDK peripheral drivers.
   * Use this if you would like to recompile the peripheral drivers from source on the next build.

 * Flash